 |A beautiful day on the mountain.
 (D. Herscovitch)|

 Of course, there's a lot that goes into operating a ski resort.
 There are employees to pay, lifts to maintain, and depending on the location, there's snow to make.
-Regardless, if I'm shelling out upwards of $60 for a single day, I want to make sure I get my money's worth.
+Regardless, if I'm ponying up a wad of cash, I want to make sure I get my money's worth.
 I spoke to a friend about how he attempted to ski enough runs at a resort in Pennsylvania such that each run cost him $1.
 Could the same be achieved at a resort like Killington?

-Four of us purchased discount two day lift tickets from Liftopia for $132 each, bringing a single day ticket to $66.
-We decided skiing 66 $1 runs between the hours of 8am and 4pm was completely unreasonable and decided we were satisfied with 33 $2 runs.
+The Challenge: Four of us purchased discount two day lift tickets from Liftopia for $132 each, bringing a single day ticket to $66.
+We decided skiing 66 one-dollar runs between the hours of 8am and 4pm was completely unreasonable and decided we were satisfied with 33 two-dollar runs.
 After parking near the K1 gondola just before 9am on Saturday, we set out with the following guidelines:

 - Count each individually named run, no matter the length, as one run.
 For example, if a skier links three named trails to get from the top to the bottom of the mountain, that overall trip counts as three runs.
 (If you want an added challenge, only count top-to-bottom trips.)